C8Costa/Edge-Ai-Resources/contributing.md

 ## How to contribute
 1. Fork the repo
 2. Create a branch: `add-your-resource`
-3. Edit the appropriate markdown file (e.g., `2_Frameworks & Libraries.md`) following the existing format
+3. Edit the appropriate markdown file, following the existing format
 4. Submit a Pull Request with a clear title and description

 ## Guidelines